What is the scheme and what works are involved?

 If you have any questions or require any further information, The Team can be contacted at majorprojects@wigan.gov.uk.

-Once a contractor is appointed, details of the site manager will also be available for any day-to-day queries or assistance.
+Eric Wright will be available for any day-to-day queries or assistance.

 How have residents been engaged with?